 The “Wall of Desperation”

 I remember visiting Conimbriga as a child.
-I was back as a young man with a bride.
-Back again, much later, with a wife.
+I returned as a young man with a bride.
+Then again, much later, with a spouse.

-Conimbriga was a place, a symbol of the reach of empire, the power of a center basking under a broad hegemon, sprawling across a continent, secure in its position, its power, its future.
-But for me, from my first sight of it as a young boy, it was as a symbol, striking and poignant, of that empire’s contraction, the collapse, the fall-back of end-game.
+Conimbriga is a symbol of the reach of empire, the power of a center basking under a broad hegemon, extending across a continent, secure in its position, its power, its future.
+But for me what struck me from my first sight of it as a young boy was how it represented empire’s contraction, collapse, the fall-back of end-game.

-I’ve always had a profound sense of its existing at the margins, both in distance, almost as far as one could have been from Rome and seen oneself as Roman; but also in time.
-The ruins of Conimbriga date from up to when the city was abandoned in the fifth century.
-It was “frozen” in time then, the ruins of the broadest expanse of the city cut and scarred by a later defensive wall, built with great haste and immeasurable toil across the sunny outer borough, using stone taken from the wealthy villas that had flourished there in the previous centuries.
-This moment was captured in the silt and sedimentation of the passing millennia, a slow Pompei.
+Conimbriga existed at the margins, both in distance, almost as far from Rome as one could be and still consider oneself Roman; but also in time.
+Its ruins show it as it was when the city was abandoned in the fifth century.
+Frozen in time.
+Its broad expanse cut.
+Scarred by a defensive wall built in great haste with immeasurable toil, cutting across a sunny outer borough, Erected of stone stripped from grand villas.
+A moment captured in the sedimentation of passing millennia, a slow Pompeii.

-We don’t have fresh frescos, and casts of fallen bodies overcome by a fleeting disaster; but we do have mosaic floors, and the layouts of villas, houses, baths, and the Forum, along with the wall, and the aqueduct that fed water to the city.
-In one of the inner villas, just inside the wall of desperation, there was said to have been found a skeleton and a sword during early, pre-archeological digs there.
-Whether this was true or a necessary fantasy, is not so important.
-Standing there at the side of the villa’s courtyard, gazing down into the grave-like hole of its central pool, it is easy to imagine bloodshed there.
+We don’t have frescos or casts of fallen bodies overcome by a fleeting disaster; but we do have foundations and mosaic floors, marking the layouts of villas, baths, workshops, and the Forum.
+Along the wall, beyond the main gate, an aqueduct arches over a street.
+In a villa just inside the wall a sword and skeleton were said to have been exhumed during an early dig.
+Whether true or just a necessary fantasy, is not so important.
+Standing at the side of this villa’s courtyard, gazing down into the grave-like hole of its central pool, it is easy to imagine bloodshed took place there.

-The new wall built – I can imagine everyone pitching in, broken nails, torn togas, panting, sweating patricians side-by-side with slaves and tradesmen, men and women – all working to build up the last ditch defense, the narrower perimeter.
-Then, a last defeat, the survivors leaving a burnt-out shell of their city, probably in bondage to the Suevians, Germanics come down from the north.
+A wall was built – I can imagine everyone panting, sweating patricians side-by-side with slaves and tradesmen, men and women – all endeavoring to construct this last ditch defense, in an effort to create a more defensible perimeter.
+Some time later, a final defeat.
+Survivors streaming from a burnt-out shell of their city, most likely in bondage to marauding Germanic Suevians sweeping down from the north.

-Life persisted for a time, the shattered city must have sheltered some, but relatively quickly life passed the ruined remains by.
-Aeminium, a smaller Roman town, became the new city, Coimbra.
-Life went on, and after a few hundred years Conimbriga was just a rough spot on the terrain, situated next to a gorge.
-Later still, a village grew up next to it, a primitive place of stone huts and farmer’s fileds.
-Fields and an orchard of olive trees spread over the rough ground on top of the ruins, blending them into the bucolic life of a much less grand age.
+Life might have persisted there for a time.
+The shattered city sheltering a few, but relatively quickly life passed these ruins by for good.
+Aeminium, a smaller Roman town along the Mondego River, grew into the new city of Coimbra, taking its name from the same Celtiberian root as Conimbriga.
+The old Conimbriga, a rough spot on the terrain situated next to a gorge must have been a quarry for some time.
+A source for ready-dressed stone.
+Later a village grew up nearby.
+Stone huts and farmer’s fields.
+An olive orchard spread over top of the ruins, blending them into the bucolic life of a much less grand age.

-Was Coimbra’s location better?
-It had water communication along the Mondego, a good hill-top for defense, but also it did not have the baggage, both of the old elites themselves and of their precious stuff.
+Was Coimbra in a better location?
+It had water communication along the Mondego, a good hill-top for defense, but, perhaps more significantly it did not have the baggage.
+Conimbriga’s old elites and all of their precious stuff were gone.